intellegens-hr/ngz-material/README.md

        - ngzGridColumnDef="first" column key being configured
        - [header] Label in grid header
        - [footer] Label in grid footer
-       - [hasOrdering] If column has ordering enabled
+       - [hasOrdering] If column has ordering enabled (alternatively default sort by this column by passing 'asc'|'desc')
        - [hasFiltering] If column has filtering enabled -->
   <ng-container ngzGridColumnDef="first"